cce-bigdataintro-1160/CEBD-1160-fall-2019-site/9-data-preparation.md

 * Using the `%matplotlib inline` directive, all plots will be immediatelly plotted in Jupyter!
 * Let's re-do some of our examples using a Jupyter Notebook now.

+1. What are activities are easier to do in Jupyter using notebooks?
+What activities are easier to do in PyCharm using scripts?

 ### Additional Exercises Material
 * [Putting it all together...](./9-data-preparation-exercises.md)
 * Don't hesitate to consult the material from previous classes to do the exercise!